-In accordance with Delaware law, approval of Proposal No. 5 requires the affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote on this proposal at the Annual Meeting.
-As a result, abstentions will have the same effect as votes against this proposal.
+Proposal 6 will be approved by the affirmative vote of a majority of the voting securities present or represented by proxy and entitled to vote at the Special Meeting.
+You may vote "For" or "Against" or "Abstain" from this proposal.
+Abstentions will have the same effect as votes against this proposal.
+Broker non-votes will have no effect on this proposal.

-While we intend to carefully consider the voting results of this proposal, the final vote is advisory in nature and therefore not binding on the Company.
-However, our Board of Directors values the opinions of all of our stockholders and will consider the outcome of this vote when making future decisions with respect to our auditors.
+However, while we intend to carefully consider the voting results of this proposal, the final vote is advisory in nature and therefore not binding on the Company.
+Our Board of Directors values the opinions of all of our stockholders and will consider the outcome of this vote when making future decisions with respect to our auditors.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF MARCUM LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF MARCUM LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024.